ploomber/sklearn-evaluation/CONTRIBUTING.md

 ### Adding a new plot

 Use [figure](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.figure.html) instead of [Figure](https://matplotlib.org/3.3.4/api/_as_gen/matplotlib.figure.Figure.html).
 When a plot is generated using `Figure`, the `FigureManager` gets destroyed and hence the image becomes inaccessible from example scripts.
-The solution is to [create a dummy manager](https://stackoverflow.com/questions/49503869/attributeerror-while-trying-to-load-the-pickled-matplotlib-figure) and use its canvas manager to display the image again.
-On the other hand, plots generated using `figure` can easily be accessed through `pyplot.show()`.
+Plots generated using `figure` can easily be accessed through `pyplot.show()`.